kgnlp/allophant/README.md

 ### System Dependencies

 A Rust compiler is required for building the native `pyo3` extension.
 For managing Rust installations, [rustup](https://rustup.rs/) is recommended.

+#### Optional

-Torchaudio mp3 support additionally requires ffmpeg to be installed on the system.
+Torchaudio mp3 support requires ffmpeg to be installed on the system.
 E.g. for Debian-based Linux distributions:

 ```bash
 sudo apt update && sudo apt install ffmpeg
 ```

-#### Optional

 For transcribing training and evaluation data with eSpeak NG G2P, The [espeak-ng](https://github.com/espeak-ng/espeak-ng) package is required:

 ```bash